 - Network Strength

-We have more than 120,000 providers at more than 420,000 locations in our nationwide network of dentists, and we’re always making our network stronger.
+We have more than 130,000 providers in our nationwide network of dentists, and we’re always making our network stronger.

 Good oral health can lead to better health overall.
 That’s why dental insurance is important: it’s one of the best way to help get the preventive oral care you need and help reduce the expenses of costly dental services if needed.
 We think everyone should have great dental coverage, which is why we offer comprehensive plans you can get through your employer through their benefit offerings.